Paul Cosford: Early career

 Initially, Cosford had planned a career in general practice, but following the loss of a child to a genetic disorder, he moved to north west London to take up psychiatry and worked with people with learning difficulties and severe mental illness.
-In 1990, he became lecturer in psychiatry at St Mary’s.
+In 1990, he became lecturer in psychiatry at St Mary's.
 In 1992, he co-authored a paper titled "Eating disorders in later life: A review", which was published in the International Journal of Geriatric Psychiatry.
 It reported that not all anorexics were young, that the desire to be thin and happy with one's body did not lessen as women aged, and that eating disorders in older women could appear as a new problem, or recurrence or persistence of an earlier problem.
 It often occurred in association with severe depression or obsessive compulsive disorder, and the most common trigger for developing an eating disorder later in life, he noted, was the death of a spouse or a loved-one.
 He is noted to have membership of the Royal College of Psychiatrists.

 Local and regional public health

 Cosford began his career in public health in the early 1990s, taking on various management roles in the NHS, public health and social care systems.
 His early posts were in Hertfordshire and Bedfordshire, and later he became director of public health with the Leicestershire, Northamptonshire, and Rutland Area Health Authority.

-In 2006 he was one of nine of the new Regional Directors of Public Health introduced by Chief Medical Officer Liam Donaldson, following the announcement of the reorganisation of the NHS.
+In 2006 Cosford was one of nine of the new Regional Directors of Public Health introduced by Chief Medical Officer Liam Donaldson, following the announcement of the reorganisation of the NHS.
 Designated to the East of England, he served as Medical Director of the East of England Strategic Health Authority and Regional Director of Public Health for the East of England in the Department of Health until 2010.
 He also established the NHS Sustainable Development Unit to reduce the NHS's carbon footprint, and oversaw ways of dealing with health inequalities, tobacco and obesity, responses to pandemic flu, and reducing hospital acquired infections.